-Anaerobes are less significant for biliary sources UNLESS bile duct to bowel anastomosis or fistula is present.
-Anaerobes are a concern with liver abscesses due to the delivery of anaerobic bowel contents to the liver via the portal venous system.
+NOTE Anaerobes are less significant for biliary sources unless bile duct to bowel anastomosis or fistula present

-Routine blood cultures are NOT recommended for community-acquired infections among immunocompetent patients without physiologic derangements.
-However, cultures SHOULD be obtained in patients with nosocomial infection or who require operation for prior treatment failure.
+Routine cultures are not recommended for community-acquired infections.

+Cultures SHOULD be obtained in patients with nosocomial infection or who require operation for prior treatment failure.